vishalned/MMEarth-train/README.md

 [![Paper](https://img.shields.io/badge/arXiv-2405.02771-blue)](https://arxiv.org/abs/2405.02771)
 [![Code - Data](https://img.shields.io/badge/Code%20--%20Data-darkgreen)](https://github.com/vishalned/MMEarth-data/tree/main)

+:bangbang:  **UPDATE: This repo is currently being fixed to work with the new v001 version of the data and with the ffcv dataloader.
+It will be ready by the first week of August 2024.**

 This repository contains code used to create the models and results presented in this paper [MMEarth: Exploring Multi-Modal Pretext Tasks For Geospatial Representation Learning](https://arxiv.org/abs/2405.02771).
 It modifies the [ConvNext V2](https://arxiv.org/abs/2301.00808) architecture to be used with [MMEarth](https://github.com/vishalned/MMEarth-data), which is a multi-modal geospatial remote sensing data.

 ![model-grey](https://github.com/vishalned/MMEarth-train/assets/27778126/d7defca4-f603-4f00-af7d-f18e4fb3be84)